cmcdesign/Coding-Train-p5.js-Course-Progress/README.md

 **2. FIGURING OUT ARCS**

 I'm a visual learner so being able to see a variety of arcs and having them for reference in the future sounded helpful.
-The [arc reference page](https://p5js.org/reference/#/p5/arc) helps a bit but after reading it I'm still not 100% on how these things work.
-Hell, after making this I'm still not 100% on it.
-But making this helped a little.
+The [arc reference page](https://p5js.org/reference/#/p5/arc) covers everything but after reading it I still wasn't 100% on how these things work.
+Making this poster helped a little.

 <img src="images/All_The_Arcs.jpg" width="600">